Lost or Stolen Passports

 1. Immediately report the loss or theft to your nearest police station and obtain a police report.

-2. Apply to the Embassy of Ireland, Paris for a new passport.
+2. Apply online or to the Embassy of Ireland, Paris for a new passport.
 For general advice, please see our step-by-step guide on how to apply for a passport.

 All applicants must include: